 Assignments: There will be 3 programming assignments.
-For each assignment, you will have to (1) demonstrate your code to the marker in the lab (demo time slots will be scheduled a few days before the assignment due date) and (2) submit it online.
+For each assignment, you will have to (1) demonstrate your code to the marker (demo time slots will be scheduled a few days before the assignment due date) and (2) submit it on moodle.
 Assignments will build on earlier assignments to form a bigger project.
-Assignments should be done in teams.
+Assignments are done in teams.
 Failure to give a demonstration will incur a mark of zero for this assignment.
-Unless noted otherwise, all assignments are to be submitted electronically by midnight on the due date.
+All assignments are to be submitted electronically at the latest at 11h59pm on the due date.
 No assignment will be accepted after the due date.

 Examinations: There will be one midterm examination, focusing on the concepts covered in the lectures.
 The midterm will be around the middle of the term; the exact date will be announced in class and posted on the course web page.
-The final examination will be divided in two parts: a regularly scheduled final examination focusing on the concepts covered in the lectures (scheduled during the final examination problems in a lab environment.
+The final examination will be divided in two parts: a regularly scheduled final examination focusing on the concepts covered in the lectures (scheduled during the final examinations period), and a practical programming examination where you will be asked to solve programming problems in a lab environment.
 The practical programming examination will be scheduled toward the end of the semester and will be announced on the course web page.